fieldtrip/website/getting_started/ctf.md

 **[ft_read_event](/reference/fileio/ft_read_event)** reads the triggers from the trigger channels in the MEG dataset (.meg4), and if available classified trials from the classification file (ClassFile.cls) and markers from the marker file (MarkerFile.mrk), and combines all the available events into one structure.
 For more information on events, triggers and trials refer to the [faq](/faq/what_is_the_relation_between_events_such_as_triggers_and_trials?).

-To read the events from the [tutorial data](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip), use
+To read the events from the [tutorial data](https://download.fieldtriptoolbox.org/tutorial/Subject01.zip), use

     event = ft_read_event('Subject01.ds')

 This automatically reads the events from the trigger channels, from the class file and from the marker file and combines them in a single uniform representation.
 On the tutorial dataset it returns the following event structure:

     event =

-1343x1 struct array with field type sample value offset duration
+        1343x1 struct array with fields:
+        type
+        sample
+        value
+        offset
+        duration

 To access the first event, use